sourcebroker/t3api/Documentation/Miscellaneous/Development/TypicalUseCases/BugsFixing/Index.rst

    Clone your forked repo locally.

-3. Run ddev

-   :bash:`ddev restart`

-4. Test CI locally

-   Check if project is working correctly before adding your changes.

-   Run: :bash:`ddev ci`
+3. Install and make init test

+   Go inside cloned repo and run: :bash:`ddev ci 12`

+   This will install project locally (for TYPO3 12) and make tests to check if your installed version is working well before you start to modify it.

-5. Branch
+4. Branch

    Create branch in your repo.

-6. Fix bug
+5. Fix bug

    You can use existing integration testing instances under url:
    :uri:`https://[T3_VERSION].t3api.ddev.site` to make some fast manual testing